-The Health Consequences of Secondhand Drinking
+Consequences of Secondhand Drinking to One’s Health

 The following is one of the Appendices from my

-recently released eBook, Crossing The Line From Alcohol Use to Abuse to Dependence.
-In this short, 80-page book, readers will find the latest brain and addiction-related research and science discoveries written for the general public that debunk the common myths about drinking alcohol.
+In this short eBook, readers will find the latest brain and addiction-related research and science discoveries written for the general public that debunk the common myths about drinking alcohol.
 For it is in believing these myths that a person’s drinking can cross the line from alcohol use to abuse to dependence.
 This eBook can be used by parents, students, people worried about their drinking, clinicians, policy makers, law enforcement officials, doctors, veterans, domestic violence professionals, social workers, family law attorneys, medical school students, family members, business leaders and treatment center providers – the list is endless.

 Health Consequences of Secondhand Drinking (SHD) – Appendix E